-Interest and investment in interactive wayfinding doesn’t appear to show any sign of slowing as we cross the mid-year point of 2016.
+Interest and investment in interactive wayfinding don’t appear to show any sign of slowing as we cross the mid-year point of 2016.
 In fact, trends continue to pop up in this kiosk category all the time, which is why we’re making them the focus of our blog this week.
-So what’s next in way finding and building directories?
+So what’s next in wayfinding and building directories?
 Let’s find out.

 Remember when offering an interactive map was considered cutting edge?
 Not anymore.
 Enter 3D mapping.
-In a consumer world that is becoming ever-more-comfortable with the idea of virtual and augmented reality, creating a fully-immersive experience for customers will at some point in the near future be not just just an interesting feature, but a mandatory part of the overall UX.
-Whether it’s via an interactive 360 degree panorama, live webcam or fly over simulation, 3D mapping is not just the wave of the future, but the current reality for those developing wayfinding kiosks for deployment in the next 6-12 months.
+In a consumer world that is becoming ever-more-comfortable with the idea of virtual and augmented reality, creating a fully immersive experience for customers will at some point in the near future be not just an interesting feature, but a mandatory part of the overall UX.
+Whether it’s via an interactive 360-degree panorama, live webcam or fly-over simulation, 3D mapping is not just the wave of the future, but the current reality for those developing wayfinding kiosks for deployment in the next 6-12 months.

 Looking for more wayfinding trends?
 Come back next week as we explore this idea further.
 And if you happen to be ready to dive into the deep end of interactive wayfinding now, RedyRef is here to ensure that your company’s kiosk program is a success.
 As an end-to-end manufacturer of vertically integrated self-service kiosk solutions, we invite you to submit a request for proposal online or call (800) 628-3603 today to find out how we can help you give your customers a best-in-class wayfinding experience.